-The tuition and materials cost for each course in the Healthcare Documentation Program is \$599.00 (\$607.99 including delivery charge).
+The tuition and materials cost for each course in the Healthcare Documentation Program is \$499.00.
 This includes the registration fee (which is part of the tuition), tuition, electronic textbooks and supplements, and all other instructional materials listed on the Course Outline.
 This does not include computers, transcribing equipment or other business machines; shipping; postage for students to submit quizzes, hard copy instructional materials; or specialized reference publications normally available at medical or public libraries.
+Mailing costs of graded quizzes mailed to the student are paid by the school.

-Tuition and Registration or Application Charge/Fee: \$2,415.00 Included in Tuition: \$580.00
+Tuition and Registration or Application Charge/Fee:

+Included in Tuition: